 This is a great app to practice sight word recognition.
 The app presents 3+ sight words, telling you to find a certain word.
 The student chooses the correct answer and the app congratulates the student.
 If the student chooses incorrectly, it makes a noise (no words) to let the student know that choice is incorrect and to try again.

 As the child gets more and more sight words correct, more answer choices become available for the student to decipher between.

 If your students aren’t quite ready for sight words, you’ll want to try this app for alphabet recognition.

 It’s made by the same app designers as the sight word app, so it works the same.
 Students are present with 3 alphabet letters to start, and as they progressively get more correct, they get more answer choices to choose between.

-I was compensated for including app choice #1, but all opinions are my own.
-App choices 2-5 were chosen by me and included based on my honest opinion.
-I was not compensated for apps 2-5.
+App choices were chosen by me and included based on my opinion.